dro248/dbt-to-airflow/README.md

 Further, by using Dbt's builtin DAG runner, we only have access to Dbt-specific tooling and miss out on things like:
 - creating custom DAG structures
 - perform inline testing
-- using itermediate tooling like [Great Expectations](https://greatexpectations.io/)
+- using intermediate tooling like [Great Expectations](https://greatexpectations.io/)
 - etc.